NM-TAFE/civ-ipos-sessions/README.md

 # IPOS: Weekly sessions

-Provides a complement to Blackboard sessions and in-class demonstrations, and practical activities.
+Provides a compliment to Blackboard sessions and in-class demonstrations, and practical activities.
 Sessions are updated weekly (sometimes multiple times per session).

-Please note your class's sessions may be in a branch!
+Please note your class's sessions will be in a branch!

 ## Recommended workflow